dotnet/docs/docs/csharp/language-reference/statements/checked-and-unchecked.md

 ---
-title: "checked and unchecked statements - C# reference"
+title: "checked and unchecked statements - control the overflow-checking context"
-description: "Learn about the statements that control the overflow-checking context." ms.date: 08/24/2022
+description: "The `checked` and `unchecked` statements control the overflow-checking context.
+In a check context, overflow causes an exception to be thrown.
+In an unchecked context, the result is truncated." ms.date: 11/22/2022
 f1_keywords:
   - "checked_CSharpKeyword"
   - "unchecked_CSharpKeyword"